-0.0 PROGRAM INFORMATION
+0.0 Program Information

 - 0.1 Provide the following information: - a.
 Name of Institution - b.
 Mailing and website addresses - c.
 Telephone and fax numbers, email address(es) and the name of the survey visit coordinator - d.
 Name of President or Chief Executive Officer along with telephone number - e.
 Name of Dean or Director along with telephone number - f.
 Name of Program Head or equivalent along with telephone number - g.
 Date program was established - h.
 Provincial authority under which the institution operates - i.
 Program length - j.
-Name of the Privacy Officer and the position job description. - 0.2 If the CDAC accredited dental specialty program has established a Dental Specialty Assessment and Training Programs (DSATP) for dental specialists from non-accredited programs to be eligible for certification and licensure in Canada (either "on-site" or at an affiliated institution) the program must provide the documentation requested in Appendix A.
+Name of the Privacy Officer and the position job description - 0.2 List the Recommendations that resulted from the last accreditation survey report and describe how they have been addressed. - 0.3 If the CDAC accredited dental specialty program has established a Dental Specialty Assessment and Training Programs (DSATP) for dental specialists from non-accredited programs to be eligible for certification and licensure in Canada (either "onsite" or at an affiliated institution) the program must provide the documentation requested in Appendix A.

-1.0 INSTITUTIONAL STRUCTURE
+1.0 Institutional Structure

-1.1 CDAC requires that an advanced or dental specialty program must be sponsored by a faculty/school/college of dentistry located within a university, which is properly chartered and licensed to operate and offer instruction leading to a degree, diploma or certificate.
+1.1 CDAC requires that an advanced or dental specialty program must be sponsored by a faculty/school/college of dentistry located within a university which is properly chartered and licensed to operate and offer instruction leading to a degree, diploma or certificate.
 All other educational programs offered by the university eligible for accreditation by CDAC must be accredited.
 A hospital that provides a major component of an advanced dental education program must have its dental service accredited by CDAC.
 It is expected that the position of the program in the administrative structure will be consistent with that of other comparable programs within the institution.
 There must be provision for direct communication between the program and the parent institution regarding decisions that directly affect the program.
 Faculty members should have the opportunity to participate on university committees.

 - a.
 Attach as an appendix, the senior organizational chart of the university (include the names of the individuals currently holding these positions). - b.
 Attach as an appendix, an organizational chart of the program. - c.
-Attach as an appendix, the terms of reference for the decision making body that

-- oversees the program. - d.
+Attach as an appendix, the terms of reference for the decision making body that oversees the program. - d.
 Attach as an appendix, a list of all educational programs, eligible for accreditation by CDAC. - e.
 Attach as an appendix, a list of university committees in which faculty members participate.